We help enhance your investment skills

 Learning has never been easier

-Tata Capital Moneyfy > Blog > Debt Funds > Mutual Funds Vs ETF – Differences and Which is Better
+Tata Capital Moneyfy > Blog > Debt Funds > What is the Difference Between ETF and Mutual Fund?

 Debt Funds

 While mutual funds and stocks have long been popular, many new investors might not be aware of what is ETFs and how exactly they work.
-Today, ETFs are steadily gaining popularity among investors looking to diversify their portfolios.
+ETFs are becoming increasingly popular among investors seeking diversified portfolio options.
 Similar to mutual funds, ETFs also pool together investors’ money.
 However, unlike mutual funds, ETF units can be bought and sold on a stock exchange through a brokerage account.

 In this article, we will explore the similarities and differences between ETFs and mutual funds and determine which is better.
 Let’s dive in!